WEBSITE TERMS AND CONDITIONS

 Enthuse reserves the right to charge interest on any amounts outstanding under this Agreement, with the rate of interest applying being four percent above the base lending rate of Enthuse’s Bank.

-Any Intellectual Property rights (regardless of the form or content in which they are disclosed or stored) including any marks, trade names, patents or appropriate documents, know-how being technical or otherwise and copyright owned by the Client at the date of this Agreement, whether registered or unregistered (together “the Client Material”) shall remain the sole property of the Client and the Client shall retain full, worldwide copyright in the Client Material at all times.
-The Client may not copy, distribute, sell, publish, display, transmit, reproduce or decompile any part of the Client Material by any means (electronic or not) or for any purpose include it in any derivative works.
+Any Intellectual Property rights (regardless of the form or content in which they are disclosed or stored) including any marks, trade names, patents or appropriate documents, know-how being technical or otherwise and copyright owned by the Customer at the date of this Agreement, whether registered or unregistered (together “the Customer Material”) shall remain the sole property of the Customer and the Customer shall retain full, worldwide copyright in the Customer Material at all times.
+The Customer may not copy, distribute, sell, publish, display, transmit, reproduce or decompile any part of the Customer Material by any means (electronic or not) or for any purpose include it in any derivative works.

 4. Event Cancellation

-If an event is cancelled for any reason, all refunds of registration fees to event participants will be the responsibility of the Client.
+If an event is cancelled for any reason, all refunds of registration fees to event participants will be the responsibility of the Customer.
 Under no circumstances will Enthuse be obliged to provide refunds.

 5. Cancellation by event participant

-Should an event participant raise a Charge Back, their registration will be cancelled and their registration fee refunded, Enthuse shall notify both the event participant and the Client of the cancellation and refund.
-The Client undertakes to indemnify Enthuse in respect of any charges incurred by Enthuse in relation to the cancellation and refund, such charges including but not limited to Stripe fees.
+Should an event participant raise a Charge Back, their registration will be cancelled and their registration fee refunded, Enthuse shall notify both the event participant and the Customer of the cancellation and refund.
+The Customer undertakes to indemnify Enthuse in respect of any charges incurred by Enthuse in relation to the cancellation and refund, such charges including but not limited to Stripe fees.

 6. Managing Systems